MarlonSuntaxi/Informe-de-tarea1/README.md

 (c) 4.7x10 elevado a 3 Ω = 4.7x10 elevado a 3 kΩ

-26. Exprese cada cantidad en notación de ingeniería:
+26.Exprese cada cantidad en notación de ingeniería:

 (a) 5 micro A = 5x10-6 A